Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 National View Benchmark Summary - All Topics and Measures

-The second summary graphic displays the total frequencies of each category of achievement by race and ethnicity (Figure 3).
-For measures that report data, the comparison to benchmarks is provided for individuals who are American Indian/Alaska Native; Asian; Black; Hispanic, All Races; Multiple Races; Native Hawaiian/Pacific Islander; Non-Hispanic White, and White.
+The second summary graphic displays the total frequencies of each category of achievement by race or race and ethnicity.
+The latter is shown in Figure 3.
+For measures that report data, the race and ethnicity comparison with benchmarks is provided for individuals who are Hispanic, All Races; Non-Hispanic, American Indian/Alaska Native; Non-Hispanic, Asian; Non-Hispanic, Black; Non-Hispanic, Multiple Races; Non-Hispanic, Native Hawaiian/Pacific Islander; and Non-Hispanic, White.

 Figure 3: National Benchmark Summary, by Race and Ethnicity